 However tempting it might be, electrolysing solutions of other metal ions gives poor results in practice.
 This is because the metals concerned tend not to adhere to the platinum cathode very effectively.
 However, copper, iron and zinc usually work very well.

-It is essential that the washing process described in g is done thoroughly, otherwise the solution to be tested will contain the original ions, in addition to those derived from the electrolysis.
+It is essential that the washing process described in step 7 is done thoroughly, otherwise the solution to be tested will contain the original ions, in addition to those derived from the electrolysis.

 There are grounds for criticising these tests, as there is the possibility of two metals being deposited on the cathode.
 For example, during the electrolysis of a mixture of copper ions with zinc ions, if there is any zinc deposited on the cathode in addition to copper, the test described for copper will mask that for zinc.
 More complex test reactions for zinc ions do exist, producing definitive coloured products, but they would not be understood by the students.